exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

   * When you don't use automatic mapping inference (i.e. you specify the `mapping` element) you can still create the virtual schema as before without `source` files being available.
 * The adapter will detect the mapping based on the schema of the first file.
 Please make sure that all files specified as `source` are using the same schema, else the mapping may be wrong.
 * The adapter will detect the mapping when the virtual schema is created.
 If the schema of the `source` files changes, please drop and re-create the virtual schema to run the auto-inference again.
-* Creating the virtual schema will take longer because the adapter needs to read files from the `source`.
+* Creating the virtual schema with auto-inference will take longer because the adapter needs to read files from the `source`.
+* Please see [below](#automatic-mapping-inference-for-csv-files) for details about auto-inference for CSV files.

 ## CSV Support

 ### CSV File Headers

 For CSV files VSD provides the optional JSON object `additionalConfiguration`.
-In this object you can set `csv-headers` to `true` if the CSV file(s) has headers.
-If the CSV file(s) doesn't have headers you can omit this whole block (or set `csv-headers` to `false`).
+In this object you can set `csv-headers` to `true` if the CSV files have a header.
+If the CSV files don't have a header you can omit this whole block or set `csv-headers` to `false`.

 Example:

 ```json
 {
   "$schema": "https://schemas.exasol.com/edml-1.5.0.json",